Income Sharing Communes

 Following are quotes by members of three different income-sharing communes.

-A quote from Anthony: It’s really clear that income-sharing communities provide an engine to accomplish more with fewer resources.
-For example, looking at Twin Oaks…you see that the amount of money per person required to live a good life is a lot less than if people are living separately.
+Anthony: It’s really clear that income-sharing communities provide an engine to accomplish more with fewer resources….you see that the amount of money per person required to live a good life is a lot less than if people are living separately.
 I think this ability to do more with less is powerful, and I think that soon, as things get more difficult in the world—and I unfortunately think they are likely to—what intentional communities teach will become more relevant.
 In difficult times, Intentional communities will continue to gain attractiveness, and they will offer blueprints that allow people to live a good life together.

 Consultants for Resource Sharing Communes